Step 1: UH job offer

 - Original approval notice for the employee; and

-- Contact Information Form (only for new employees), which the employee completes and return to FSIS after starting employment.
+- Contact Information Form (only for new employees), which the employee needs to complete and return to FSIS after starting employment.

-H-1B status automatically begins/continues upon the approval notice’s start date.
-The employee does not need to leave the U.S. and reenter to begin/continue H-1B employment unless a Form I-797B has been issued.
-If a Form I-797B is issued, the worker must follow the H-1B entry procedures to begin H-1B employment.
+TN status automatically begins/continues upon the approval notice’s start date.
+The employee does not need to leave the U.S. and reenter to begin/continue TN employment unless a Form I-797B has been issued.
+If a Form I-797B was issued, the individual must follow the TN entry procedures to begin TN employment.

 Cancellation of employment

 If TN employment is cancelled for any reason, the HR specialist must notify an Immigration Specialist immediately so we can withdraw the petition.